 Prospective belayers are to be invited to submit their interest via online forms or emails, as part of the volunteer recruitment process.
-During the term of the CBWG, interested belayers may also ask USA Climbing (via belaying@usaclimbing.org) for information about how to express interest.
+Interested belayers may also ask USA Climbing (via belaying@usaclimbing.org) for information about how to express interest.

-4.3 Competition Belaying Team Selection
+4.3 Competition Belay Team Selection

-The belay team should be formed as soon as possible before the competition, so that belayers have adequate time to make travel plans.
-The Event Organizer and the Chief Belayer should schedule and publish a time for any Host Facility's belay check.
+The belay team should be formed as early as possible before the competition, so that belayers have adequate time to make travel and housing plans.
+The Event Organizer and the Head Belayer should schedule and publish a time for any Host Facility's belay check and/or belay team meeting.
 The date, time, and location of any Host Facility's belay check (Host Facility certification) should be identified and published as soon as practical.

-The Chief Belayer is responsible for forming the Belaying Team in conjunction with the Event Organizer and Chief Judge.
-The Belaying Team will be selected from the list of interested belayers on the basis of experience and qualification.
+The Head Belayer is responsible for forming the Belay Team in conjunction with the Event Organizer and Jury President.
+The Belay Team will be selected from the list of interested belayers on the basis of experience and qualification.

-When selecting a Belaying Team, the Chief Belayer's primary concern must always be the safety of the participants.
+When selecting a Belay Team, the Head Belayer's primary concern must always be safety, and foremost the safety of the competitors.

-Additionally, the Chief Belayer is to consider other areas, including but not limited to: direct or trusted knowledge of the belayer's experience at USA Climbing events; direct or trusted knowledge of the belayer's general belay experience and competence; how the team helps grow the pool of high quality belayers for USA Climbing; etc.
+Additionally, the Head Belayer is to consider other areas, including but not limited to: direct or trusted knowledge of the belayer's experience at USA Climbing events; direct or trusted knowledge of the belayer's general belay experience and competence; how the team helps grow the pool of high quality belayers for USA Climbing; etc.